iNEXT.3D

 in comparison with the observed diversity.
 Typically, the asymptotic

-estimates for q ≥ 1 are reliable, but
+estimates for q \(\geq\) 1 are

-estimates represent only lower bounds. iNEXT.3D
+asymptotic estimates represent only lower bounds. iNEXT.3D

-features a time-profile (which depicts the observed and asymptotic
+also features a time-profile (which depicts the observed and asymptotic

 estimate of PD or mean PD with respect to reference times), and a